KhronosGroup/glTF/extensions/2.0/Khronos/KHR_techniques_webgl/README.md

 ### Techniques

-One or more techniques are listed in the `techniques` property.
+One or more techniques are listed in the `KHR_techniques_webgl.techniques` property.
 A technique describes the shading used for an asset's material.
 Each technique must include the `program` property and define any attributes or uniforms to be passed as inputs to the program by their key in the `attributes` and `uniforms` dictionary properties.

 The following example shows a technique and the properties it defines.
 This section describes each property in detail.